rlrlaa123/rlrlaa123.github.io/_posts/2017-03-21-learning_git.md

 So when I upload the file to Github with changed code, it will compare the difference between the previous code(red part) and new code(green part).
 Do you kind of get the idea?

 Straight to the point, this is how I used Git.
+### These steps can be followed when you first make your repository.

 1. Make Respository on Github
    * By doing this, you are creating your own space on Github's server.
 2. Create new directory that you want to share files with your Repository.